 Section 10.
 Effective Date.
-This Ordinance shall become effective from and after its adoption and publication as required by law.
+This Ordinance shall become effective from and after its adoption and publication as required by law after its passage by at least 60% of the Council by a record vote.

-PASSED, APPROVED AND ADOPTED by the City Council of the City of Kaufman, Texas, on this 23rd day of September, 2019, with the following motion by Charles Gillenwater: "I move that the property tax rate be decreased by the adoption of a tax rate of \$0.8486505 per \$100 valuation, which is effectively a .93 percent decrease in the tax rate"; seconded by Patry Patterson, the above and foregoing ordinance was passed and approved by roll call vote.
+PASSED, APPROVED AND ADOPTED by the City Council of the City of Kaufman, Texas, on this 14th day of September, 2020, with the following motion by Matt Phillips: "I move that the property tax rate be decreased by the adoption of a tax rate of \$0.8216760 per \$100 valuation, which is effectively a 3.18 percent decrease in the tax rate"; seconded by Carole Aga, the above and foregoing ordinance was passed and approved by roll call vote.